How to Make Natural Lemongrass Soap

 It helps to be prepared so have all of your ingredients measured and your equipment and work space set up.
-Get your goggles on, latex/vinyl/rubber gloves on, tie your hair back, and make sure that you’ll be able to work undistracted.
-Also, measure all of your solid oils into the pan and your liquid oils into a jug.
+Get your goggles on, latex/rubber gloves on, tie your hair back, and make sure that you’ll be able to work undistracted.
+Also, measure all of the solid oils into the pan and the liquid oils into a jug.

-This is the step that you need to take the most precaution.
-Pour the Sodium hydroxide (lye) crystals into the water in a well ventilated space.
+Making the lye solution is the step that you need to take the most precaution.
+Wear goggles, gloves, and work in a well-ventilated space.
+When you’re ready, pour the sodium hydroxide (lye) crystals into the distilled water.
 Mix together with a stainless steel spoon until the crystals are dissolved.
-There will be heat and steam so be prepared.
+There will be heat and steam so be prepared and don’t breathe it in.
 The jug will get hot on the bottom and keep your face well away from the steam.
-You don’t want to breathe it in.
-When mixed, set the jug of hot lye solution in a basin of water to cool.
+When mixed, set the jug of hot lye solution in a shallow basin of water to cool.

-On very low heat, melt your solid oils until there are just a few solid bits floating around.
+On very low heat, melt the solid oils until there are just a few solid bits left floating.
 Take the pan off the heat and stir until the oils are melted.

 Step 5: Add the Liquid Oils